-Our handmade soaps are made using the cold process method.
+Our handmade soaps are made the old fashion way using the cold process method.
 This handmade soap-making method involves mixing sodium hydroxide with water then adding it to selected oils.
 Once mixed is goes through a saponification process.
 In this process all the sodium hydroxide is neutralized and by the end of the process contains non at all.

 Natural glycerine forms during this process which is retained in the end product.
 Most commercial soaps have the glycerine removed.
 Glycerine acts as a humectant, drawing moisture to your skin keeping it hydrated.